-- Main work to help spent fuel removal at Unit 1 - structure and approx. 50%, for the upper structure. - A work yard was prepared around the Reactor Building and preliminary work to install a large cover started from August 2021. - From April 13, 2022, drilling to install an anchor in the Reactor Building started.
-A temporary gantry is also being installed from the portion where anchors and base plates are installed. - was removed in late September.
+- Main work to help spent fuel removal at Unit 1 - From late April 2021, work to assemble a temporary gantry and others has been underway in a yard outside the site as part of efforts to install a large cover.
+The ground assembly was completed for the temporary gantry and lower structure and approx. 50%, for the upper structure. - · A work yard was prepared around the Reactor Building and preliminary work to install a large cover started from August 2021. - From April 13, 2022, drilling to install an anchor in the Reactor Building started.
+A temporary gantry is also being installed from the portion where anchors and base plates are installed. - The Isolation Condenser secondary side pipe (IC pipe), which hinders the installation of anchors and baseplates, was removed in late September.

-\ Isolation Condenser secondary-side pipe: The secondary-side pipe of the Isolation Condenser, which cools the inside of the Reactor Pressure Vessel when the external power source is lost and is currently unused.
+Isolation Condenser secondary-side pipe: The secondary-side pipe of the Isolation Condenser, which cools the inside of the Reactor Pressure Vessel when the external power source is lost and is currently unused.